 Leave your hands in the toggles and wrap your whole hand around the rear riser.
 That way if things go awry you can drop the risers and flare normally.
 Start the flare at a normal flare altitude, and prepare to PLF.
 You may get the sort of lift you’re used to, but you probably won’t slow down as much before you’re near that stall point.
 Make sure your feet are on the ground (sliding preferably) before you get there.

 On smaller canopies, you may want to start the flare with rear risers.
-Then, once the canopy is leveled out, drop the risers and finish the flare with the toggles (which are still around your hands.)
-That way you get your vertical speed to zero, which is the critical part of a safe slide-in landing, and can still stop the canopy without hitting the ground going too fast.
+Then, once the canopy is levelled out, drop the risers and finish the flare with the toggles (which are still around your hands.)
+That way you get your vertical speed to zero, which is the critical part of a safe slide-in landing and can still stop the canopy without hitting the ground going too fast.
 (This is also a technique used by swoopers to extend their swoops BTW.)

-As I mentioned in the beginning, these are skills you should learn _before_ you downsize, although some (like the flare turn) can be difficult to practice at very light loadings.
+As I mentioned in the beginning, these are skills you should learn before you downsize, although some (like the flare turn) can be difficult to practice at very light loadings.
 If you can’t do some of them yet?
-Get some coaching; it makes a lot more sense to learn them on your larger canopy, before you start jumping a smaller canopy that scares you.
+Get some coaching; it makes a lot more sense to learn them on your larger canopy before you start jumping a smaller canopy that scares you.
 Once you can do them all, then try the smaller canopy.
 And if someday someone cuts you off under the smaller canopy, you’ll have the reactions you learned under the larger canopy.
-Even if you haven’t completely adapted those manuevers to the smaller canopy yet, those reactions will more likely than not save your life.
+Even if you haven’t completely adapted those manoeuvres to the smaller canopy yet, those reactions will more likely than not save your life.